 Regions is committed to providing timely, transparent, consistent and accurate financial and other information to the investment community and Regions' securityholders on a nonselective basis.
-All Regions associates and Directors are subject to Regions' Fair Disclosure Policy, which prohibits associates, other than certain authorized spokespersons, from communicating with securities market participants in order to ensure that disclosure of Material, Nonpublic Information (MNPI) concerning Regions is made in compliance with securities laws and regulations.
+All Regions associates and Directors are subject to Regions' Fair Disclosure Policy, which prohibits associates, other than certain authorized spokespersons, from communicating with securities market participants in order to ensure that disclosure of material, nonpublic information concerning Regions is made in compliance with securities laws and regulations.

-Associates should inform Investor Relations of any presentations to securities market participants in advance of the presentation and refer all questions from securities market participants to the Investor Relations Department and/or the Chief Governance Officer, as appropriate.
+Associates should inform Investor Relations of any presentations to securities market participants in advance of the presentation and refer all questions from securities market participants to the Investor Relations Department.

-Regions' Fair Disclosure Policy is also posted in the Governance section of the Investor Relations webpage at regions.com to enable securities market participants, Company shareholders and the media to further inform themselves regarding the Policy.
+Regions' Fair Disclosure Policy is also posted on the Corporate Governance webpage at regions.com to enable securities market participants, Company shareholders and the media to further inform themselves regarding the Policy.